Stop the Erie Canal Clear Cut

 What Can I Do?

-If you belong to a local or statewide environmental group, please encourage them to ask the NYPA to halt the project so that more interests are at the table.
+4) If you belong to a local or statewide environmental group, please encourage them to contact the Governor and the NYPA.

 Keep checking here for any updates!